Adjunct Associate Professor Jonathan Bogais

-In over three decades as foreign correspondent, analyst and strategic adviser, he has produced hundreds of background reports, articles and broadcast material covering social, political, cultural and environmental issues – international with an emphasis on Southeast Asia and Pacific.
-He has reviewed a considerable number of policy documents and contributed in the drafting of strategic material for negotiations at international levels, both in English and French.(.)
+In over three decades as foreign correspondent, senior analyst and strategic adviser, Professor Bogais has produced a considerable number of background reports, articles and broadcast material covering social, political, cultural and environmental issues – international with an emphasis on Southeast Asia and Pacific.
+He has reviewed many policy documents and contributed in the drafting of strategic material for negotiations at international levels.
+(Bilingual: English and French.)
+For more details, email